Homoserine O-succinyltransferase

-Thus, the two substrates of this enzyme are succinyl-CoA and L-homoserine, whereas its two products are CoA and O-succinyl-L-homoserine.
+The two substrates of this enzyme characterised from Escherichia coli are homoserine and succinyl-CoA.
+Its products are O-succinyl-L-homoserine and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is succinyl-CoA:L-homoserine O-succinyltransferase.
 Other names in common use include homoserine O-transsuccinylase, and homoserine succinyltransferase.
-This enzyme participates in methionine metabolism and sulfur metabolism.
+It participates in cysteine and methionine metabolism.